Functions Basics

 These Functions are asynchronous.

-- Periodically updating KV store cache data based on message data stored in history
+- Periodically update KV store cache data from message history

-- Periodically sending packaged-up message data for use in an external service
+- Periodically send packaged‑up message data to an external service

-- Periodically updating User ID metadata based on message activity
+- Periodically update User ID metadata based on message activity

 User ID / UUID